Written by Our Editorial Team

 - Higher chance of having twins

-At Marek Health, we offer Enclomiphene, which is an isomer of Clomiphene that shows improved fertility outcomes and improved side effect profile when compared to Clomiphene.
+Enclomiphene is an isomer of Clomiphene that shows improved fertility outcomes and side effect profiles compared to Clomiphene.

 - Progesterone is essential for promoting & maintaining pregnancy and is also used as a supplement for women during IVF fertility treatment.